 The Local Data Connector can only visualize the tables/views of the ORACLE owner/schema.
 (ORACLE driver)

-If the user you are authenticating with is not the schema user, you
+If the user you are authenticating with is not the schema user, you will not be able to select the corresponding tables/views.

 Please ask the database administrator if you can receive permission to use the schema owner for authenticating.
 This will resolve the selection issue.